gustycooper/gustycooper.github.io/labs/labs_lab01_00.md

 ## Questions

-**Points**: You get 1 point for each question that you write or type an answer, up to a maximum of 20 points.
+**Points**: Answer these questions for 20 points.
+You have to handwrite or type the answers to get the points.
+For each question that you do not answer, subtract one point.
+If you do not answer any questions, you get negative points.

 1. What is a compiler?